couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 ## Release Notes for Couchbase Client Library Java 1.4.0 GA (15 April 2014)

-The 1.4.0 release is the first production ready release for the 1.4 series.
+The 1.4.0 release is the first production-ready release for the 1.4 series.

-Here are some of the highlights, for more specific information read down further on the developer preview release notes.
+Here are some of the highlights of the 1.4.0 release.
+For more specific information, read the release notes for Developer Preview 1 and Developer Preview 2.

 * Transparent, optimized connection management (support for Couchbase Server 2.5+ carrier publication feature)
 * The total number of view rows are exposed on the `ViewResult`.
 * (Async)ReplicaRead methods have been added that also return the CAS value in addition to the document itself.
 * Additional asynchronous mutation methods have been exposed (increment and decrement with expiration and default).
-* Typesafe status codes on the `OperationStatus` make it easier to check for error and success states.
+* Type-safe status codes on the `OperationStatus` make it easier to check for error and success states.
-* Authentication timeouts are now customizable, the error handling is much better around redistribution during authentication.
+* Authentication timeouts are now customizable, and the error handling is much better around redistribution during authentication.
 * A development pom.xml has been added to make it easier to contribute.

 **Known Issues in 1.4.0**